AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AIPlayerSystems.md

   * Best for mixing reinforcement learning with game designers' control.

   * Breaks mathematical theoretical guarantees due to interference from game designers' control instead of model's own actions.
 Therefore, it is risky to use.

-* Creating Data-Based AI Player Model

-  * Uses real players' data so that the AI players mimic real players.

-  * Matches with real players' general performance.

-* Creating Reward-Maximization-Based AI Player Model

-  * Allows the creation of AI players that maximizes positive rewards.

-  * May outcompete real players.

-  * May exploit bugs and glitches.